Brazil: Cartels and Leniency

 Anti-cartel task forces

-The SDE and the Federal Police have jointly established the Center for Cartel Investigation to enhance cooperation in investigations of interstate and international cartels.
-Furthermore, the SDE has created a new division within DPDE to investigate bid-rigging in both the federal and state spheres and has signed cooperation agreements with PPOs from several states.
-Moreover, the PPO of the State of São Paulo has recently set up a special anti-cartel task force to boost criminal investigations and prosecution of participating individuals.
+The SDE has signed cooperation agreements with MPs from several states.
+Moreover, the MP of the state of São Paulo has recently set up a special anti-cartel task force (GEDEC) to boost criminal investigations and prosecution of participating individuals.

 Administrative consent orders (TCC)

-The Antitrust Act has been amended in 2007 to permit administrative consent orders (TCC) in cartel cases.
-As of August 2008, four consent orders have been entered concerning investigations in the cement, marine hose, meat packing and flexible plastic packing industries and several other requests were analysed but denied.
+The Antitrust Act was amended in 2007 to permit administrative consent orders (TCC) in cartel cases.
+Since then, five consent orders have been entered concerning investigations in the cement, meat packing, marine hose, and flexible plastic packing industries and several other requests were analysed but denied.
 In order to sanction a TCC, CADE requires that the applicant:

 Private actions against collusive schemes